sky-uk/client-lib-ios-test-foundation/README.md

 ## Test Environment
-During tests execution, iOS Mobile App (MA) should interact with a Mock Server which appear to be the real counterparts of BE server.
-The framework provides a mock server that allows a tight control over what data the iOS App receives.
+During tests execution, iOS Mobile App (MA) can interact with a real or a mocked backend server.
+The framework provides a mock server that allows full control over what data the iOS App receives.
 ![](https://user-images.githubusercontent.com/51656240/94568277-9685b280-026c-11eb-80ac-d5a6d95bcdf3.png)
-During the execution of the tests the MA must forward http requests to http://127.0.0.1:8080.
+During test execution, to use the embedded mock server, the MA must forward http requests to http://127.0.0.1:8080.

 ## SkyUITestCase/SkyUnitTestCase primary classes for defining test cases
 SkyUITestCase and SkyUnitTestCase classes extend XCTestCase and define a mock server.
 Use SkyUITestCase and SkyUnitTestCase for UI and Unit test cases respectively.